BraedonWooding/Lazy-Zig/README.md

 }

 fn main() void {
-    // Lets create our objects using LIZQ
+    // Lets create our objects using lazy
     // Enumerate goes over a range
     var it = Lazy.enumerate(0, 100, 1);
     // Next we want to do a 'where' to select what we want to